dotmpe/node-sitefile/ReadMe.rst

 It's a young project written with the intend to primarily make reStructuredText embedded content more (readily) accessible.
-In its current state it is usable as a simple really simple (and dumb) rst2html HTTP server, a read-only wiki.
+In its current state it is usable as a simple really simple HTTP server for documentation.
+A sort of read-only wiki.
+Maybe as a sketchpad for Jade, Stylus and Coffee-Script experiments.

 .. contents::